New IRA ‘primary focus’ in probe over shooting of senior off-duty police officer

 The Police Service of Northern Ireland (PSNI) have launched an attempted murder investigation.

-Assistant Chief Constable Mark McEwan told BBC Radio Ulster the “primary focus” of the investigation was on “violent dissident republicans”.
+Assistant Chief Constable Mark McEwan told BBC Radio Ulster the “primary focus” of the investigation is on “violent dissident republicans”.

 He said: “The investigation is at an early stage, we are keeping an open mind.
 There are multiple strands to that investigation.